Gman-Superfly/AKIRA/architecture_theoretical/THEORY_NOTES_FOR_DEEP_CONSIDERATION.md

   Small-world structure achieved

 THEORETICAL JUSTIFICATION:
-Wormholes are not just engineering — they implement the weak ties necessary for small-world efficiency.
+Wormholes are not just engineering, they implement the weak ties necessary for small-world efficiency.
 ```